DDT5/snip1155-reference-impl/README.md

 | private metadata | Metadata         | Non-publicly viewable `uri` and `extension`                      | Yes      |

-## Instantiation
+## The instantiator
+The instantiator creates a new instance of a SNIP1155 contract.
+In that process, the instantiator MUST be able to:
+* choose if the contract has an admin, and specify the admin address if applicable
-The instantiator MUST have the option to specify the admin, curator(s) and initial balances.
+* specify the curator(s)
+* curate and mint initial token balances
+* specify the minter(s) for each `token_id`

 If no admin is specified, the instantiator SHOULD be used as the default admin; this set up is for familiarity with SNIP20/721 standards.
 However, there MUST also be an input field `has_admin: bool` which allows the instantiator to instantiate a no-admin contract.
 If `has_admin == false`, there MUST be no admin.
 Any admin input MUST be ignored by the contract.